Robbie-Cook/lerna/README.md

         └── package.json
 ```

-Locating leaf packages under `packages/*` is considered a "best-practice", but is not a requirement for using Lerna.
+Locating leaf packages under `packages/*` is considered a "best-practice", but is not a requirement for using Puggo.

-#### Legacy Fields

-Some `lerna.json` fields are no longer in use.
-Those of note include:

-- `lerna`: originally used to indicate the current version of Lerna.
-[Made obsolete](https://github.com/lerna/lerna/pull/1122) and [removed](https://github.com/lerna/lerna/pull/1225) in v3

 ### Common `devDependencies`

-Most `devDependencies` can be pulled up to the root of a Lerna repo with `lerna link convert`
+Most `devDependencies` can be pulled up to the root of a Puggo repo with `puggo link convert`

 The above command will automatically hoist things and use relative `file:` specifiers.